RealityETH/subjectivocracy/whitepaper.md

 # Conclusion

 By leveraging subjectivocracy we can create a decentralized arbitration layer that can be used in combination with a system executing code-as-law.
-This allows contracts to opt into a system of human judgement that shares some of the security properties of the base system, without the need to trust voting process or identified third-parties, or, as we have seen in extreme cases, apply human arbitration to the base layer after the fact.
+This allows contracts to opt in to a system of human judgement that shares some of the security properties of the base system, without the need to trust voting process or identified third-parties.
+The existence of an opt-in hard-forking arbitration layer may also reduce the temptation to rewrite the rules of the base layer after the fact.